romanAVJ/fitpass-plan-optimizer/README.md

-# fitpass-plan-optimizer
+# Fitpass-plan-optimizer
+## Participants
+Román Alberto Vélez Jiménez: 165462

+David Escudero Garcia: 208952

+Rodrigo Zavaleta Sosa: 208960

+## Overview
-An AI model (mixed optimization) to generate the best workout plan of classes in fitpass subject to the user preferences and restrictions
+An AI model (mixed optimization) to generate the best workout plan of classes in fitpass subject to the user preferences and restrictions.

 # Run interactivly the application
 1. Build Docker image and put it up